azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-The commands to attach more managed policies are the same — `attach-role-policy`.
+The commands to attach more managed policies are the same—`attach-role-policy`.

 ## 3. Creating a AWS Lambda resource